+- Taking more than her share Had me fighting for air She told me to come But I was already there

-- Gray is my favorite colour I felt so symbolic yesterday If I knew Picasso I would buy myself a gray guitar and play - Me and some guys from school Had a band and we tried real hard Jimmy quit and Jody got married I shoulda known we'd never get far - I wanna get you home And ugh, double-up, ugh, ugh I ain't talkin' 'bout Playboy 'Cause silicone parts are made for toys - Six o'clock TV hour.
+- Gray is my favorite colour

+I felt so symbolic yesterday

+If I knew Picasso

+I would buy myself a gray guitar and play

+- Me and some guys from school Had a band and we tried real hard Jimmy quit and Jody got married

+- I shoulda known we'd never get far

+4. I wanna get you home And ugh, double-up, ugh, ugh I ain't talkin' 'bout Playboy

+- 'Cause silicone parts are made for toys

+- Six o'clock TV hour.
 Don't get caught in foreign tower.
 Slash and burn, return, listen to yourself churn.